Social Work (SWRK)

 Equiv To: SWRK 4121

 A seminar for the critical examination of social work theory, values, policy and skills in the context of a field or focus of practice.
 The course integrates policy with practice at micro, meso and macro levels.
 Course seminar topics may vary from year to year and are organized to cover various fields or focus of practice.
-Students cannot hold credit for both SWRK 4150 and SWRK 4200.
+Restricted to students enrolled before 2023-2024.

 An analysis of social work practice and welfare policy from a feminist perspective.
 Course emphasizes the integration of social work intervention with policy in the social welfare context and overlays concepts such as empowerment, ecological practice, oppression, and practice in context of cultural diversity.
 Students may not hold credit for both SWRK 4210 and SWRK 4170 or SWRK 4210 and SWRK 4190.